alexxisrangel/tableau_challenge/README.md

 Year over year comparison

 ![Screenshot 2023-09-21 at 12 47 22 PM](https://github.com/alexxisrangel/tableau_challenge/assets/129305054/213cbd71-8af7-440c-8e59-1af34e4cb747)

-If we compare 2018 with 2019 its clear that 2019 has over 4 million rides, despite the COVID-19 Pandemic
+If we compare 2018 with 2019 its clear that 2019 has over 4 million rides, despite the COVID-19 Pandemic.
+Although there was a 46% spike in total rides, 2019 had trend of poeple wanting to be outdoors.
+So this spike can't soley being used for future growth.

 User Distribution Comparison
 ![Screenshot 2023-09-21 at 12 49 06 PM](https://github.com/alexxisrangel/tableau_challenge/assets/129305054/08fc89ad-fe01-4cae-891b-9ed2566a26cc)

-From this graph we can identify Males aged 33 as the top users (362,000)
+From this graph we can identify Males aged 33 as the top users (362,000).
+This is 43% more than the highest female demgraphic.

 Geographical Analysis